mlm-games/initial-rom-build-tester/README.md

 ## Note

 - Make sure the build is small enough (or doesnt take more space than needed) to be able to run.
-Latest (at the time: A15 builds, github container size: around 90gb) are doomed to fail as they would definitely take more than 100gb to sync...
+Latest (at the time: A15 builds, github container size: around 90gb) are doomed to fail as they would definitely take more than 100gb to sync...You could use a selfhosted runner or a bigger paid contaiiner if needed

 ## Features